Lkoushik29/FaceRecognition/README.md

+# Face Recognition and Image Processing Toolbox
+This project combines face recognition and basic image processing operations into a single Python application.
+It provides functionalities for face detection, face recognition, and morphological image processing.

+# Description
+The project includes the following features:

+# Face Recognition
+Utilizes pre-trained deep learning models for face detection and recognition.
+Recognizes faces in images and videos, with options for labeling and bounding box visualization.
+# Image Processing
+Demonstrates basic morphological operations such as dilation, erosion, opening, and closing.
+Provides thresholding techniques to create binary masks for image segmentation.
 # Face Detection Comparison
 This project demonstrates a comparison of different face detection techniques using OpenCV in Python.
 The following techniques are implemented and compared: